fdifrison/java-persistence/README.md

 ### bidirectional

 If it is required to access the child entity even from the parent side, a `@OneToOne` annotation is required on the parent-side.
-However, there is the possibility of incurring in an N+1 performance bottleneck: in fact, since hibernate needs to know if assign a null value or an object to the one-to-one mapping, a select query is performed for each post entity retrieved in order to check, and eventually find, if there is a child entity connected.
+However, there is the possibility of incurring in an N+1 performance bottleneck: in fact, since Hibernate needs to know if assign a null value or an object to the one-to-one mapping, a select query is performed for each post entity retrieved in order to check, and eventually find, if there is a child entity connected.